0Thirteenth0/Calculator-Animated-/README.md

 # Calculator-Animated-
-This program ANSI escape code may NOT work with window command prompt.
+This program uses ANSI escape code may NOT work with window command prompt.

 This Calculator ONLY works with basic math.
 This program is capable of looking for parenthesis "()" to determine the order of operation.